As an Amazon Associate I earn from qualifying purchases. Click for details.

-Halloween is over.
-Many people figure they won’t go ghost hunting again until the warm weather returns.
+Many people figure they won’t resume ghost hunting until the warm weather returns.

-They’re likely to might miss a great opportunity.
+They’re wrong, and they’re likely to might miss a great opportunity.

 Ghost hunting doesn’t start (or stop) at Halloween.
 October 31st isn’t a binary, on/off switch.